FlagOpen/FlagGems/docs/how_to_use_flaggems.md

 # How To Use FlagGems
 ## Basic Usage
-To use the `flag_gems` operator library, import it and enable acceleration before running computations.
+To use the `FlagGems` operator library, import it and enable acceleration before running computations.
 You can enable it globally or temporarily.

 ### Option 1: Global Enablement

-Enable `flag_gems` for the entire script or session:
+To apply `FlagGems` optimizations across your entire script or interactive session:

 ```python
 import flag_gems